Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - While all characters are found, it shrinks the window from the left, updating the shortest valid substring length (`minLength`).
 - Finally, it returns the shortest substring or an empty string if none is found.

+### Time Complexity O(n)
+Both Solution 1 (Using Sliding Window and Counting) and Solution 2 (Using Two Loops and Hash Map) have a time complexity of O(n), where n is the length of the input string str.
+Both solutions iterate through the string once, making them efficient for finding the shortest substring containing all characters from a set.

 </p>
 </details>